DorraBenLetayfa/rancher-installation-on-rke2/README.md

           \                            /
            \------ backups -----------/
 ```
-# 8- Create the DR volume on Cluster B
+# 8- wait till you see a backup on cluster B and Create the DR volume on Cluster B
 On Cluster B, create a Longhorn volume from the latest backup. from UI

 Conceptually: